 With this in mind, I would situate Natan Sznaider as an important voice in my argument as someone who discusses the relationship between universalism and particularism as being "a co-existing pair."
-In "Memories of Europe:

-Cosmopolitanism and its Others," Daniel Levy and Natan Sznaider argue, that we should be talking about cosmopolitization as a process rather than cosmopolitanism as a noun.
+In "Memories of Europe: Cosmopolitanism and its Others," Daniel Levy and Natan Sznaider argue, that we should be talking about cosmopolitization as a process rather than cosmopolitanism as a noun.
 They suggest that we should be articulating an ongoing and incomplete process rather than using the ahistoricisity and fixity of the noun.
 Both artists I write about suggest Jewishness as an incomplete process.
-Furthermore both artists celebrate the Jewishness as an ongoing process through the maximalist methodology of overloading imagery that doesn't cohere.
-Fishbone for example montages multiple still images gleaned from the internet back to back.
-Sometimes the images make sense and sometimes not, the viewing process being one of moving between the images in a way that doesn't offer a seamless denouement.
-The lack of ending or linear narrative drive is analogous to what Levy and Sznaider is proposing.
-It is cosmopolitisation in action through the video.

 Cosmopolitisation would acknowledge, they argue, that the central plank of cosmopolitanism, that is European Enlightenment, continues to exclude and particularise (the former resulting from the latter).
 They argue for cosmopolitisation as a way of ousting the parochialism of Europe.
 In this spirit I would consider Jewish cosmopolitanism not so much as "rooted" but more of the relationship of an ongoing dialectic.
-Both artists work offer a response in formal terms to the criticism of Levy and Sznaider and possibly to the idea of a local (i.e., European) cosmopolitanism.
-For Novaczek, the device of taking sound and image apart so that the viewer cannot tell how the cultural references relate to each is a process that the viewer takes part in, by trying to make sense of the disjuncture and in the case of Fishbone, the same device used differently, as well as the incoherent sequences of images the disjunction between the narrative and image the viewer partakes in the process through trying to make sense of the way the visuals lend meaning to the narration.
+Both artists' work offer a response in formal terms to the criticism of Levy and Sznaider and possibly to the idea of a local (i.e., European) cosmopolitanism.
+For Novaczek, the device of taking sound and image apart so that the viewer cannot tell how the cultural references relate to each is a process that the viewer takes part in, by trying to make sense of the disjuncture and in the case of Fishbone, the same device used differently, the disjunction between the narrative and image the viewer partakes in the process through trying to make sense of the way the visuals lend meaning to the narration.